ferd/ReVault/USAGE.md

 Note here that the peer name refers to the name written in the config (`alpha`).
 That name can be anything and is different from the `NODENAME` variable (which would be `revault@ferd.local` for the `alpha` peer).

-The node is now up and running, and can be [synchronized](#synchronizing-files)!
+The node is now running, and can be [synchronized](#synchronizing-files)!

 ### By Command Line Seeding

 The previous procedure works well when the new node can connect to the old node to get its initial metadata.
-It however doesn't work well when the new node can only be connected to but can't initiate connections the other way.
+It, however, doesn't work well when the new node can only be connected to but can't initiate connections the other way.

 This is a common pattern when you initialize the first node on your own computer, and want to synchronize with a new remote server that won't be able to connect to your home network.
 The `seed` command is useful for this: